Ujjwal-2910/url-shortener/ReadME.md

 # URL Shortner
 <br>
-It is a url shortner web applications<br>
+It is a URL shortener web application<br>
-To use it you have to fork all these code and then get it in your local system<br>
+To use it you have to Clone the code in your project<br>
-Install MongoDB and NodeJS from browser<br>
+Install NodeJS from the browser and create a database in MongoDB atlas<br>
-Then install all npm packages required like express, mongoose, nodemon, nanoid and ejs<br>
+Create a `.env` file in root directory and add 2 variables 'mongodbConnect' which stores the url to your database and 'PORT' which and store your desired port<br>
+Do `npm i` in to download all the required packages<br>
-type <h5>npm start</h5> on terminal and then go to <h5>localhost:3001</h5> on browser<br>
+type `npm start`on terminal and then go to your desired port by typing this and replace your port instead of < PORT >`localhost:< PORT >` on browser<br>
-type the url and and get a unique code<br>
+type the url and press on `GO` to get a unique code<br>
-<h6>localhost:3001/unique_id</h6><br>
+`localhost:3001/< unique_id >`<br>
-replace your unique id instead of unique_id and see the magic, you will go to your url<br>
+replace the unique id you got instead of < unique_id > and see the magic, you will redirect to your the url you gave as input<br>